timemates/rrpc-kotlin-docs/Writerside/topics/Request-Response-Interceptors.md

 # Request/Response Interceptors

-In the RSP framework, interceptors are a powerful mechanism that allows you to modify or augment the behavior of request processing in a modular and reusable manner.
+In the rRPC framework, interceptors are a powerful mechanism that allows you to modify or augment the behavior of request processing in a modular and reusable manner.
 Interceptors can be applied both to requests (input) and responses (output).
 They operate on the `InterceptorContext`, which carries data, metadata, options, and instances related to the request or response.